 In recent years, many investors have started to consider commercial property as the better investment opportunity given the hikes in residential stamp duty land tax and other tax changes coupled with the frequent changes to regulations, legislation and policies.

-Here are Gateley’s top 10 points of consideration for those new investors who do indeed decide that investing into commercial property is the right investment for them:
+Here are our top 10 points of consideration for those new investors who do indeed decide that investing into commercial property is the right investment for them:

-- Appoint those you trust: With full consideration to the points above, once your offer has been accepted by a seller upon your desired investment property, it is time to appoint those you trust to help you conclude the transaction.
+With full consideration to the points above, once your offer has been accepted by a seller upon your desired investment property, it is time to appoint those you trust to help you conclude the transaction.
 Here at Gateley, we hold discussions with our clients at the outset of the transaction to establish the reason behind the investment and also to establish any future commercial goals and objectives of our clients.
 With this in mind, we tailor our advice to each and every client to assist and guide our clients throughout the legal process.
-We have a Tax Team within Gateley Legal who can help us with any tax related matters.
-We also have Gateley Capitus within the Gateley Group, which is a specialised tax consultancy who can advise you on any valuable tax incentives which may be available on your investment, including capital allowances.
+We have a tax team within Gateley Legal who can help us with any tax-related matters.
+Gateley Capitus, a specialised tax consultancy, can also advise on any valuable tax incentives which may be available on your investment, including capital allowances.

-- Read and re-read: Once the sale of a commercial property is agreed via an Estate Agent, the buyer and seller (and their solicitors, where appointed) are issued with a document called Heads of Terms.
+Once the sale of a commercial property is agreed via an estate agent, the buyer and seller (and their solicitors, where appointed) are issued with a document called Heads of Terms.
 This document details the basis on which the transaction is to proceed.
 It is important that you check and double check the Heads of Terms to ensure that everything contained therein is how you understood it at the outset of the transaction.
 If there is anything which you are unsure about, you should raise this with your solicitor at the first available opportunity.

-- Survey: We always recommend that you get the property surveyed by a reputable surveyor.
+We always recommend that you get the property surveyed by a reputable surveyor.
 When investing a large sum of money into a property, you should ensure that you will not be faced with any unwanted surprises later down the line.
-Gateley Vinden, within the Gateley Group, includes Chartered Building Surveyors, who can undertake building surveys in order to help you identify any defects which the property may be harbouring.
+Gateley Vinden includes Chartered Building Surveyors who can undertake building surveys in order to help you identify any defects which the property may be harbouring.